return5/Project-Dysnomia/README.md

 currently the parser does not support the follow lua features:
   - Multi-line strings
   - Multi-line comments
-  - strings quoated with double brackets: [[ this is a valid lua string, but not a valid dysnomia string ]]
+  - strings quoted with double brackets: [[ this is a valid lua string, but not a valid dysnomia string ]]